sigoden/aichat/README.md

 .session                 Start a context-aware chat session .info session            Show session info
-.exit session            End the current session .include                 Incluce files in the message before submit .set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .exit                    Exit the REPL
+.exit session            End the current session
+.file                    Attach files to the message and then submit it .set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .exit                    Exit the REPL